2023 SERIES REGULATIONS

 3.3 Teams will be limited to 6 racers per event on the American Criterium Cup calendar.
 The six racers may change from race to race.

 All USAC-endorsed teams are invited to compete in the American Criterium Cup (ACC) provided they are: men’s or women’s UCI teams and USA Cycling registered Domestic Elite Teams or individuals of Cat.
-1 (men) or Cat.
+1 or 2 if allowed by the individual race (men) or Cat.
 1 & 2 (women) or their equivalent of a foreign license holder.

 The ACC reserves the right to examine the circumstances of participation and make decisions with the approval of a majority of participating event directors as long as said teams are approved for competition by USA Cycling.